BrunoCostaGH/XP-SLC-Integration/AutoGHDforZibo/README.md

 ## Features

-**Reduced Loop Overhead for Increased Performance:**
-   This plugin optimizes loops during flight or while engines are running, resulting in enhanced performance.
-It ensures a smoother gaming experience without sacrificing realism.
+### Performance Optimization
+**Reduced Loop Overhead:** This plugin enhances overall performance by optimizing loops during flight or engine operation phases.

 > [!NOTE]
 > A slight delay might occur after the termination of these phases.

-**Multi-Stage Aircraft Detection:**
+### Monitoring and Detection
-   This plugin includes an integrated FPS monitor that provides real-time door monitoring.
+**Real-Time Aircraft Monitoring:** An integrated FPS monitor provides real-time updates on aircraft door statuses, ensuring accurate and timely information.

-**Aircraft Detection via Multiple Parameters:**
-   This plugin uses a comprehensive detection system to detect aircraft using parameters such as aircraft plugin, directory, and ICAO code.
-It ensures accurate identification of aircraft.

-**Interactive Door Handling:**
-   This plugin allows users to interact with aircraft doors through the aircraft's system or manually edit datarefs for door manipulation.

-**Menu:**
-   This plugin offers a plugin menu that enables users to control activation, deactivation, and the option to select 'Service on Door Open' effortlessly.

-**Service on Door Open:**
+**Multi-Stage Aircraft Detection:** Utilizes multiple parameters, including aircraft plugin, directory, and ICAO code, for precise and reliable aircraft identification.

+### Service Management
-   This plugin enables vehicles to be called on door open for loading and boarding instead of restricting the use of 'Start Service Crews On Ground' and 'Start Flight Leg', respectively.
+**Automatic Stage Management:** Automatically manages service calls when 'Start Service Crews On Ground' and 'Start Flight Leg' options are selected.

-**Persistent Settings:**
-   This plugin provides persistent settings for 'Service on Door Open'.
+**Automated Service Activation:** The plugin automatically calls ground services when doors are opened, streamlining the loading and boarding processes.

+### Settings and Preferences
+**Persistent Settings:** The plugin retains user preferences and settings, providing a consistent and personalized experience.

-## FAQ
+## Bug Reports
-**Q**: When I arrive at the gate, why don't the services start unloading automatically?
-**A**: AutoGHDforZibo has a default setting of 'Service on Door Open' set to False.
-This means that the services won't be called when you open the doors.
-If you want the services to unload automatically upon arrival at the gate, you will need to turn on this setting.
+   Please report any bugs you encounter in the comment section below, or at the github repository <https://github.com/BrunoCostaGH/XP-Toolkit>